anglepoised/rbx_ui_components/README.md

 * Install bower packages: `bower install`.
 * Run `npm start`.

+## Running unit tests

+Use grunt to run unit tests:

+	grunt unit

+It's important that you run the unit tests via this command and not direclty with Karma as the grunt will set the enviromental timezone for phantomJS browser.

 ## Running functional tests with Protractor

 * Make sure you have installed a Selenium Server and chromedriver.
 Follow the instructions at: